oroinc/documentation/commerce/getting_started/my_oro/my_user_menus_config.rst

 1. In the left panel, click a menu item which will be parent for the menu item that you create.

-2. Click the :guilabel:`Create` drop-down in the upper-right corner of the page and click :guilabel:`Create Menu Item` on the list.
+2. Click the **Create**` drop-down in the upper-right corner of the page and click :**Create Menu Item** on the list.

    .. image:: /user_guide/img/getting_started/my_oro/my_user_menus_createmenuitem.png
+      :width: 40%
+      :alt: Create menu item button

    The created menu item will appear as the last one on the list of children of the same parent item.
 You can move it to the position that you need as described in the :ref:`Rearrange Menu Items / Dividers <doc-menus-actions-draganddrop>` action description.